Special Note 1: The 19th Annual, 2016 Dates for Hunting: August 31st – September 5th (NOW Wed – Monday: Labor Day)

 - The winner must be 18 years old or older.
 In past years, whole families join together to work out the clues and search for the horseshoe.
 This is acceptable as long as a legal adult is supervising the search and able to represent the family if found.

-- The horseshoe will be located on public property within Northfield and will not be buried.
+- The horseshoe will be located on public property within Northfield or Dundas and will not be buried.
 NO digging will be needed in the retrieval of the horseshoe and it will not require the use of a ladder.
 PRIVATE property is excluded and we ask you are respectful as you search public areas.
 Should damage to any property occur while searching for the horseshoe, the participant(s) forfeit prize money and maybe ban from future contests.

 - The DJJD Committee is not responsible for any personal injury or accident incurred hunting for or retrieving the horseshoe.
 The horseshoe is placed with safety in mind.
 Closely monitor children in your party.
 Please hunt responsibly.